harness/developer-hub/docs/frequently-asked-questions/harness-faqs/chaos-engineering-faq.md

 #### Can Harness perform security chaos tests in the users’ environments?

 Harness Chaos supports experiments that simulate DoS attacks on services.
-You can achieve this by simulating very high loads that renders the system slow (if the right rate limits are in place) or non-functional (if rate limiting is not implemented).
+You can achieve this by simulating very high loads that render the system slow (if the right rate limits are in place) or non-functional (if rate limiting is not implemented).
 Go to [generic locust fault](https://developer.harness.io/docs/chaos-engineering/chaos-faults/load/locust-loadgen/) to learn more.